Set-offs - S130 FA2008: set-off of Gift Aid against a charity’s debts

-- note “request to SPT Charities for potential GA set off” in the IDMS action history and BF the case for 28 days on ‘For Advice’ to allow time for a response from SPT Charities and the set-off to be dealt with; Specialist PT Charities will email a response to the SPoC mailbox.
+- note “request to SPT Charities for potential GA set off” in the IDMS action history and ETMP then BF the case for 10 days on ‘For Advice’ to allow time for a response from SPT Charities and the set-off to be dealt with; Specialist PT Charities will email a response to the SPoC mailbox.

 SPT Charities will review the case and provide details of any credits available, the GA reference where needed, any trustee information for later enforcement (if requested) and will confirm they have set the no repayment signal on their system.

 If there is no credit available the SPoC office will: